SharePoint/sp-dev-docs/docs/solution-guidance/Data-storage-options-in-SharePoint-Online.md

 The add-in's interface displays a support call queue in the center pane when you choose the **Call Queue** link.
 You can simulate receiving calls (adding a call to the queue) by choosing **Simulate Calls**, and you can simulate taking the oldest call (removing a call from the queue) by choosing the **Take Call** action associated with a given call.

-This page is a Model-View-Controller view that is defined in the Views\CallQueue\Home.cshmtl file.
-The Controllers\CallQueueController.cs file defines the **CallQueueController** class, which contains methods for retrieving all calls in the queue, adding a call to the queue (simulating a call), and removing a call from the queue (taking a call).
-Each of these methods calls methods defined in the Services\CallQueueService.cs file, which uses the Azure Queue Storage API to retrieve the underlying information in the storage queue.
+This page is a Model-View-Controller view that is defined in the Views/CallQueue/Home.cshtml file.
+The Controllers/CallQueueController.cs file defines the **CallQueueController** class, which contains methods for retrieving all calls in the queue, adding a call to the queue (simulating a call), and removing a call from the queue (taking a call).
+Each of these methods calls methods defined in the Services/CallQueueService.cs file, which uses the Azure Queue Storage API to retrieve the underlying information in the storage queue.

 ```csharp
 public class CallQueueController : Controller